 Other than that, nope.

-Aside from being silly, and unnecessary, you likely won’t execute it in a sexy way and will end up looking sloppy.
+Aside from being silly, and unnecessary, you likely won’t execute it in a sexy way and will end up looking sloppy or like you’re coming down from a bender the night before.

-Nordstrom’s is my favorite department store for a proper fitting, or, better yet, support local business by finding a lingerie boutique in your town.
+Nordstrom’s is my favorite department store to get a proper bra fitting.
+Better yet, support local business by finding a lingerie boutique in your town.

 5. Daytime Sequins